-The National Foundation for Credit Counseling provides a crisis hotline, 1-800-388-2227, on-line counseling, and lists services in your area.
+Approved credit counseling agencies in Maryland can be identified in the U.S. Department of Justice list of approved credit counseling agencies by state and Judicial district.
+The National Foundation for Credit Counseling provides a crisis hotline (1-800-388-2227), on-line counseling, and lists services in your area.
 Its website offers tips for how to choose a counselor and manage your finances, and tools for analyzing your situation.
 Organizations that are members of the Foundation must be non-profits.
 You can also try find a Maryland agency that is a member of the National Foundation for Credit Counseling.

 You need to bring your pay stubs, loan information (including the contact information for your creditors) and credit-card statements.
 You may also need to fill out a budget form that provides information of where you are spending your money so your counselor has a clear picture of your financial situation.

 What Type of Solution Can You Expect?